acorn-io/runtime/docs/docs/38-authoring/03-containers.md

 ## Compute Classes

 When you want to specify what type of architecture your Acorn's workload will run on, you use Compute Classes.
 You can set the class of a workload by defining by the `class` property that is settable for all `workloads` (`containers` and `jobs`).
-Check out the [scheduling documemtation](100-reference/06-scheduling.md#compute-classes) for more information.
+Check out the [compute class documemtation](100-reference/06-compute-resources.md#compute-classes) for more information.

 ```acorn
 containers: {